Benjamin-Ortiz/Benjamin-Ortiz/README.md

 - 🕹️ Gamer
 - 🐝 Nurse to injured wild bees and animals I cross paths with #NurseJoyLifeChoseMe.
-- 🧠 Educator for students in my community by being a "Hacker".
+- 🧠 Educator for students in my community.
 - 🕴️ Whatever this emoji is.

 <div id="header" align="center">